- Prospective Students

 - Policies and Procedures

 Honors Course Information for Faculty

-Honors courses are designed to help students develop both oral and written communication skills, to gather and synthesize information, to think about problems in new and complex ways, and to develop their critical thinking skills.
+Honors courses are designed to help students develop both oral and written communication skills, gather and synthesize information, approach problems in new and complex ways, and enrich their critical thinking ability.
 Honors courses tend to be highly interactive, discussion-based classes that engage students in an active and supportive learning environment.

 The designation of "honors" at OSU denotes a different kind of learning experience rather than a necessarily more difficult course in terms of grading expectations.
 Honors courses may cover more sophisticated material than that covered in the regular sections of the same course, more active student participation should be encouraged, and evaluation of the students' work (exams, reports, etc.) may be different.
 However, the grading standards at the end of the course should not be designed to force a normal or otherwise preconceived distribution of grades.

 Honors courses are normally taught only by instructors holding tenured or tenure-track

 faculty appointments.
 Exceptions may be made at the recommendation of the department

 head and with approval of the Dean of the Honors College.
 Except in unusual circumstances